spaghetti-coder/contrib.homer/docs/configuration.md

 # stylesheet:
 #   - "assets/custom.css"

+# Optional custom JavaScript
+# Can be used to modify / extend default app behavior for individual usecases.
+# javascript:
+#   - "assets/custom.js"

 # Here is the exhaustive list of customization parameters
 # However all value are optional and will fallback to default if not set.
 # if you want to change only some of the colors, feel free to remove all unused key.